 Now that you have all of your content tagged, the last step is to create an embed code for the social media wall, grid, or carousel that you’d like to display on your website.

 After clicking that, a new embed code is created for you.
-Scroll down at the bottom of the page, and you’ll find “Advanced” settings.
+Click 'Edit style & settings', scroll down at the bottom of the page, and you’ll find “Advanced” settings.
 In “Advanced” settings, you can add one or multiple hashtags to filter the content.
 Click “Save changes” and you’ll have an embed code displaying only the content that includes the specific hashtag.

 Repeat that process for all the hashtags that you’d like to display on specific pages.
 There are no additional costs, and you can create an unlimited number of hashtag filtered views of your social media feeds.